nayl-gafurov/ts-types-validator/README.md

 ## Environment

--Required `TypeScript v2.4.1` or more
+- Required `TypeScript v2.4.1` or more

 ## Install